JuliaMath/Cubature.jl/README.md

 evaluation of integrands, based on the [Cubature Package](https://github.com/stevengj/cubature) by Steven G. Johnson.

-## Installation

-Within Julia, just use the package manager to run `Pkg.add("Cubature")` to install the files.
-On Unix, this will also download and compile the C cubature routines (you must have `gcc`); on MacOS and Windows, it will download a pre-compiled shared library of the C routines.

-The latest development version of Cubature is avalable from
-<https://github.com/stevengj/Cubature.jl>.
-If you want to switch to
-this after installing the package, do `Pkg.checkout("Cubature")`.
-A pure-Julia implementation of similar functionality can be found in the [HCubature package](https://github.com/stevengj/HCubature.jl).

 ## h-adaptive versus p-adaptive integration

 Adaptive integration works by evaluating the integrand at more and